MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-prepare-azure-container-registry.md

 ---
 title: Tutorial - Create container registry to use in AKS hybrid
-description: In this tutorial, you will learn how to create an Azure Container Registry instance and upload a sample application container image.
+description: In this tutorial, learn how to create an Azure Container Registry instance and upload a sample application container image.
 services: container-service
 ms.topic: tutorial
 ms.date: 10/07/2022